 Ideally, birds choose trees to build a nest, and from there, to nurture their young.
 Although sometimes the ideal is not always available, and sometimes as parents, we have to figure out the next best thing.

 These two nests struck me as a modern parable about the plight of Christian families trying to raise our families for God.
 Indeed, you can’t just create a nest.
-Above all, you have to be strategic about where you place that nest and who has access to it.
+Above all, If we want to protect the kids in our nest, we have to be strategic about where we place that nest and who has access to it.

 The butterfly bush in our backyard is well established and has a broad span of well-rooted branches.
 Granted, if it weren’t for the bright blue hue of the eggs, the nest would have likely gone unnoticed by human eyes.
 There are only a couple of trees in our backyard and their branches are not as sturdy and protected as the butterfly bush.